Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: More Details on the Theory

 where $S_{\text{pre}}(t) = \sum_{j=0}^{t_S-t-1} (\gamma\lambda)^j$ and $S_{\text{tail}}^{\ominus}(t) = \sum_{j=t_S-t}^{T-t-2} (\gamma\lambda)^j$.
 Therefore, a sufficient condition for $\mathbb{E}[\widehat A_t] < 0$ is:

-{In particular, when $\gamma\lambda \to 1$ (a common setting for sparse reward tasks), the condition simplifies to $\kappa_V \rho_b > \Delta / L$, where $\Delta = t_S - t$ and $L = T - 1 - t_S$ are the prefix and tail lengths, respectively.} \end{theorem} The proof for Theorem~\ref{prop:BTR-inversion} is given in Appendix~\ref{proof:BTR-inversion}.
-This proposition quantifies the credit assignment failure: the negative drift from a long uninformative tail ($L$ large) can overwrite the positive credit from the informative prefix, causing the overall gradient to point in the wrong direction and penalize earlier exploratory actions.
-This analytical result motivates the need for a mechanism to \emph{cut} the trajectory upon entering the BTR, thereby isolating the prefix and preserving the correct credit assignment.
+{In particular, when $\gamma\lambda \to 1$ (often used in practice for long-horizon agentic RL), the condition simplifies to $\kappa_V \rho_b > \Delta / L$, where $\Delta = t_S - t$ and $L = T - 1 - t_S$ are the prefix and tail lengths, respectively.} \end{theorem} The proof for Theorem~\ref{prop:BTR-inversion} is given in Appendix~\ref{proof:BTR-inversion}.
+This theorem quantifies the credit assignment failure: {a sufficiently long uninformative tail (large $L$) induces a negative drift that can dominate the positive contribution from the informative prefix, causing its overall gradient to point in the wrong direction and penalizing earlier exploratory actions. }